-The list and functions of the directors is set out on page 22 of this document and the skills of each member of the Board are set out in her/his biography on pages 20 and 21 of this document.
+The list and functions of the Directors is set out on page 23 of this document and the skills of each member of the Board are set out in her/his biography on pages 21 and 22 of this document.

-The directors select much of their own training/refresher/updating programs, as required, and the costs associated with such training are borne by the Company.
+The Directors select much of their own training/refresher/updating programs, as required, and the costs associated with such training are borne by the Company.
 The Company also provides structured training on relevant new developments, as considered appropriate, from time to time.
-This is considered to be a facilitating role on the part of the Company, not a prescriptive one, geared towards encouraging a systematic approach to updating skills and training for the directors.
+This is considered to be a facilitating role on the part of the Company, not a prescriptive one, geared towards encouraging a systematic approach to updating skills and training for the Directors.

 The Company is committed to maintaining a culture of equal opportunities for all employees regardless of gender, gender identity or reassignment, age, race, religion, sexual orientation or disability and this approach is adopted in relation to appointments to the Board.
-Although diversity is an important factor that the Directors take into account when making any new appointment to the Board, any new appointment will ultimately be made on the basis of a candidate's merits and the skills and experience identified by the Board as being desirable to complement those of the existing directors.
+Although diversity and inclusion are important factors that the Directors take into account when making any new appointment to the Board, any new appointment will ultimately be made on the basis of a candidate's merits and the skills and experience identified by the Board as being desirable to complement those of the existing Directors.

-The directors understand the Group's business, have the skills to evaluate its performance and are able to deliver a clear strategy that can be communicated to personnel, the shareholders and other key stakeholders.
-The directors also benefit from a corporate culture that they can all relate and commit to.
+The Directors understand the Group's business, have the skills to evaluate its performance and are able to deliver a clear strategy that can be communicated to personnel, the shareholders and other key stakeholders.
+The Directors also benefit from a corporate culture that they can all relate and commit to.